 Sign up for newsletters

-Stay up to date on the monthly newsletters on recent news and activities.
+Stay up to date on the weekly newsletters on recent news and activities.

 04.09.2023 - Startups

 Last year, €336,000 was earmarked by Riga for innovative economic development and entrepreneurship, reported Labs of Latvia.
 This was more than 100% more than in 2021.
 Similarly, twice as much funding as last year has been dedicated to the startup sector this year: the Investment and Tourism Agency of Riga has earmarked €635,000 for various programmes promoting the startup ecosystem and entrepreneurship, including €150,000 for the creation of a Startup House.
 Bikovs explains more on how the city is investing in startups in this interview.

 For some time, since TechHub Riga had to move out of the University of Latvia Faculty of Biology building, discussion has been ongoing on where the Startup House could be located.
 As I understand, there is finally some clarity in this regard, and Riga City Council will support the startup sector in this endeavour.

 €150,000 in financing is earmarked for the Startup House this year.
 We still have to figure out the legal details on how to implement it properly, but I am pleased that there is already money set aside in this year’s budget for this initiative.

 Any programme is first worked on by the Council’s lawyers.
 It is then confirmed by a committee, then a Council meeting, and sometimes we also need confirmation from the Ministry of Environmental Protection and Regional Development and the Ministry of Finance.
 Unfortunately, the process is bureaucratically lengthy.
 We are currently in the phase where we are trying to agree on regulations and terms with the Council’s legal administration.
 In a very optimistic scenario, we will have the Startup House in the autumn.

 What is the vision for this coworking space?
 How many startups will there be room for, how big will the premises be, where will it be located?